 Limiting social media use to a few minutes per day shows “significant reductions in depression and loneliness” per published study.

-The Wordpress 5.0 release was a mega disaster for many people, including breaking this web site.
-Update: I think I have made some fixes that work, including rolling back to version 4.9.8.
+The Wordpress 5.0 release was a disaster for many people, including breaking this web site.
+Update: I think I have made fixes that work, including rolling back to version 4.9.8.

 “Today, Twitter is mostly dumb people yelling at each other and self-appointed hall monitors trying to shut down accounts they don’t follow.”

 The world’s largest propaganda platform sees its share price in free fall.